bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Now that we know how to access the Elements panel let\'s look at how to use it to edit HTML and CSS.
+Now that we know how to access the Elements panel let&apos;s look at how to use it to edit HTML and CSS.
 We will first look at how to edit HTML.
 When you right-click on an element and choose \"Edit as HTML,\" you are presented with a text field in which you can fully edit the HTML content